 Let’s be clear about what we mean by “AI agents”, because this is NOT about bolting a chatbot onto your FAQ page.

 AI agents are autonomous digital workers that handle real operational tasks: document intake and verification, borrower communication, status updates, compliance logging, and exception routing.
 They don’t replace your team.
-They handle the 70% of repetitive work that’s crushing your team’s capacity to do what actually matters — close loans, build relationships, and solve complex problems.
+They handle the 70% of repetitive work that’s crushing your team’s capacity to do what actually matters — close loans, build relationships, and solve problems.

 Here’s what this looks like in practice: